Find Affordable College Courses

 $25,110 Average Tuition & Fees

-Trinity Washington University came in at #16 in this year’s edition of the Best Value Public Health Schools in the Middle Atlantic Region ranking.
-Located in the city of Washington, Trinity College is a private not-for-profit college with a small student population.
+Trinity Washington University did quite well in this year’s ranking of the best value schools for public health students.
+It came in at #16 on the list.
+Located in the city of Washington, Trinity College is a private not-for-profit school with a small student population.

 Trinity College undergraduate students pay an average of $25,110 in tuition and fees each year.